Mobilizing Voluntary Carbon Markets to Drive Climate Action

 Environmental Defense Fund, in partnership with High Tide Foundation, and with expert support from ENGIE Impact, organized a dialogue series with key players in the voluntary carbon market, including environmental groups, research organizations, voluntary carbon market standards, and corporate stakeholders.
 This effort resulted in a set of recommendations for mobilizing voluntary carbon markets to drive climate action.

 This event provides an overview of the final set of recommendations, how it relates to other voluntary carbon market efforts underway, and what it means to the voluntary carbon market participants.
-The event will feature speakers from EDF, ENGIE Impact, International Emissions Trading Association (IETA), Standard Chartered Bank, JPMorgan Chase & Co and others.
+The event features speakers from EDF, ENGIE Impact, International Emissions Trading Association (IETA), Standard Chartered Bank, JPMorgan Chase & Co, and others.